TobitSoftware/chayns-toolkit/README.md

 #### CSS Modules

 CSS modules are also supported.
-Every file ending with `.module.css` or `.module.scss` will be treated as a module, to be used like this:
+Every file ending with `.module.css` or `.module.scss` will be treated as a module.
+Use it like this:

 ```jsx
 import styles from "styles.css"